 Institutional funding partners, including banks, asset management companies and other institutions, also currently provide credit indirectly to borrowers through trusts we established in collaboration with trust companies.
 Each trust has a specified term.
 We consolidate the trusts' financial results in our consolidated financial statements in accordance with U.S. GAAP.
 Institutional funding partners invests in our trusts in the form of trust units, which entitle the institutional funding partner to a fixed rate of return on the investment.
 Pursuant to the cooperative agreement with the trust company, we are designated as the service provider for the trusts.
 If a credit application is approved by us, the credit drawdown will be funded from the trusts to the borrower directly.
 The trust is identified as the lender under the borrowing agreement.
 The borrower is required to repay the principal and financing service fees directly to the trust.
-The trust remits to the institutional funding partners pursuant to the terms of the trust that reflect (i) the pre-agreed rate of return and (ii) funds initially provided by the institutional funding partners, we are obligated to make up for the deficit so that the institutional funding partners still receive such total amount.
+The trust remits to the institutional funding partners pursuant to the terms of the trust that reflect (i) the pre-agreed rate of return and (ii) funds initially provided by the institutional funding partners made by borrowers are less than the amount that would reflect the pre-agreed rate of return and funds initially provided by the institutional funding partners, we are obligated to make up for the deficit so that the institutional funding partners still receive such total amount.
 Any remaining amount in the trust is retained by us.
 The trust company is responsible for administering the trust and is paid a service fee.
 The below chart sets forth the typical arrangements with an institutional funding partner and the trust company.